 Visual perception of darkOne of the polls whose results were published rather long time time ago, in 2009, in ProBlogger already features some interesting points.
 The readers were asked what sort of background they prefer on blogs.
 Almost half of the readers answered that light background is preferable – and that is reasonable as blogs are traditionally text-driven, so the aspect of readability outweighs the others.
-However, 10% of respondents answered that they prefer dark backgrounds and more than one third mentioned that the choice should depend on the blog nature and content.
+However, 10% of respondents answered that they prefer dark backgrounds and more than one-third mentioned that the choice should depend on the blog nature and content.
 Such a big proportion of users should not be neglected by designers in the process of looking for design solutions.
-Moreover, in case of less text-driven content concentration in digital product such as website or application the proportion can become even bigger.
+Moreover, in the case of less text-driven content concentration in a digital product such as website or application the proportion can become even bigger.
 This is a good example showing that user research and surveys should be the important part of design process.
 Knowing what users want or at least what they are ready for can push the limits of traditional vision.
 The scientific research provided around the issue by Richard H. Hall and Patrick Hanna highlights the important point about visual perception of the background color and its performance.
 Having analyzed practical experiments by different scientists done earlier in the sphere of web pages performance and readability, the authors sum up: "They found that combinations with positive polarity resulted in better performance (that is dark text on light background), and, as with studies mentioned previously, the greater the contrast between color combinations the better the performance."
-Therefore, dark-colored background can be as efficient as light-colored in case when other aspects, in particular contrast and legibility of the layout elements, are designed and tested appropriately.
+Therefore, the dark-colored background can be as efficient as light-colored in the case when other aspects, in particular contrast and legibility of the layout elements, are designed and tested appropriately.
 The research contains a lot of interesting and useful information based on user testing in perspective of different color combinations and their effectiveness, so it is highly recommended to designers.
 Website on cooking seafood

-The aspect of readabilityOne of famous gurus of user experience design Jacob Nielsen mentioned: "Use colors with high contrast between the text and the background.
+The aspect of readabilityOne of the famous gurus of user experience design Jacob Nielsen mentioned: "Use colors with high contrast between the text and the background.
 Optimal legibility requires black text on white background (so-called positive text).
 White text on a black background (negative text) is almost as good.
 Although the contrast ratio is the same as for positive text, the inverted color scheme throws people off a little and slows their reading slightly.
 Legibility suffers much more for color schemes that make the text any lighter than pure black, especially if the background is made any darker than pure white."
-Indeed, readability is the vital aspect influencing performance of the product and it deals not only with text.
+Indeed, readability is the vital aspect influencing the performance of the product and it deals not only with text.
 It goes beyond the limits of copy and means that all the meaningful symbols including letters, numbers, pictograms and icons should be noticed and recognized easily in the interface.
 Thus, the designer choosing in favor of dark background should be prepared to especially thorough selection and testing fonts, icons and images on different devices.
 Website for a bakery Best web and app design practices, for example the collection of Best black websites on Awwwards feature loads of successful design solutions which, using dark background as a basis of color scheme, still don't suffer from low readability.
-To avoid this problem, during design process it is important to remember: - dark background absorbs some part of light from the other elements so there should be enough empty space or “air” between the elements; - length of the line can make copy bulks more readable and digestible for users; - the issues of interlinear space design as well as length of text line can have great impact on readability, especially on dark background, so paragraph size, kerning and leading should be thought over carefully; - dark doesn't always mean black so in every particular case of design it is reasonable to take some time testing different sorts of dark backgrounds and colors presenting the content, being open to experiments; - shades, gradients and glows can influence readability; - sans-serif fonts are usually more legible while serif fonts look more elegant, applying this factor in practice can enhance readability of the content.
+To avoid this problem, during design process it is important to remember: - dark background absorbs some part of light from the other elements so there should be enough empty space or “air” between the elements; - length of the line can make copy bulks more readable and digestible for users; - the issues of interlinear space design, as well as length of text line, can have great impact on readability, especially on dark background, so paragraph size, kerning and leading should be thought over carefully; - dark doesn't always mean black so in every particular case of design it is reasonable to take some time testing different sorts of dark backgrounds and colors presenting the content, being open to experiments; - shades, gradients and glows can influence readability; - sans-serif fonts are usually more legible while serif fonts look more elegant, applying this factor in practice can enhance readability of the content.
 BuonApp UI

 The aspect of contrastOne more interesting thing to consider in the aspect of visual perception is the table presented by webdesign.about.com.
 The table demonstrating levels of contrast and performance of different color combinations features the interesting fact: black part of the table is the only one that provides good contrast with practically all the colors.
 Tested carefully in every particular case of design interface, this factor can be the reason to try dark background as a variant of design solution.
 In the aspect of readability, contrast is also one of the factors able to make the content more recognizable and legible.
 One of earlier investigations of the aspects of contrast and readability states such a tip: "With a dark background, ensure you do not have overly-bright lettering: tone down white lettering to a pale gray, or dull the colour used to minimize extreme contrast and glare; this principle is used when doing slides, as well: at least 5% gray is used to cut the glare of bright white.
 Interestingly, this still "reads" as white.
 Also, make the text bold, so it has enough body not to be "eaten alive" by the darkness."
-This test as well as others can provide new variants of toning in providing efficient and natural contest on a webpage or app screen.
+This test, as well as others, can provide new variants of toning in providing efficient and natural content on a webpage or app screen.
 One more thing to mention is that dark background being somehow heavier and deeper usually provides great opportunities for presenting graphic content such as pictures, photos, illustrations, posters and ads.
-Good composition and following the principles of visual hierarchy can significantly enhance visual perception of this sort of layout elements.
+Good composition and following the principles of the visual hierarchy can significantly enhance visual perception of this sort of layout elements.
 This factor makes dark background highly efficient and attractive in cases when interface is based more on graphic material than on copy.
 Recipe App

 The aspect of emotional perceptionColor psychology is another thing to consider choosing a background which will be not only the effective field of presentation but also the carrier of its own message.
 Dark colors are usually associated with elegance and mystery.
 Moreover, black is often associated with elegance, formality, prestige and power.
 That is, perhaps, one of the reasons why many powerful brands build their visual presentation around black-and-white scheme with dark dominating and light presenting and informing the recipient.
 Playing out this aspect in interface design can provide additional support to other design solutions and general presentation of the product.
 Museu App